Spontaneous scalarization

-A second point of friction between scalarization and cosmology relates to the early universe.
-Broadly speaking, scalarization is controlled by the coupling between the scalar field and curvature invariants, so it is inevitable that these couplings will become increasingly important as one runs cosmic evolution backwards and move to higher and higher curvatures.
-In particular, they will tend to dominate when the size of the universe will become comparable to the size of the compact objects we want scalarization to affect today (see e.g.~\textcite{Antoniou:2020nax}).
-It has been pointed out by~\textcite{Anson:2019uto,Anson:2019ebp} that quantum fluctuations could then seed a scalarization-like instability during inflation and that it would be hard to prevent this (linear) instability by adding corrections to the action.
-It should however be stressed that one does not need the scalar to necessarily remain constant or have its current value through the evolution of the universe.
-Hence one might not need to prevent such an instability, but instead just quench it nonlinearly, exactly as it happens in scalarization itself.
-The scalar could then smoothly evolve away from the vacuum that leads to this instability before it becomes relevant, as one moves backwards in cosmic time.
-The key question here is whether there exists an \EFT applicable to the early universe, which contains the scalarization models as late universe limits, but can also host an inflationary scenario compatible with observations.
+A second point of friction between scalarization and cosmology relates to the early Universe.
+Broadly speaking, scalarization is controlled by the coupling between the scalar-field and curvature invariants, so it is inevitable that these couplings will become increasingly important as one runs cosmic evolution backward and move to higher and higher curvatures.
+In particular, they will tend to dominate when the size of the Universe becomes comparable to the size of the compact objects that we want scalarization to affect today \cite{Antoniou:2020nax}.
+It was pointed out by~\textcite{Anson:2019uto,Anson:2019ebp} that quantum fluctuations could then seed a scalarizationlike instability during inflation, and that it would be hard to prevent this linear instability by adding corrections to the action.
+It should be stressed, however, that one does not need the scalar field to necessarily remain constant or have its current value through the evolution of the Universe.
+Hence, one might not need to prevent such an instability, but might instead just quench it nonlinearly, exactly as it happens in scalarization itself.
+The scalar field could then smoothly evolve away from the vacuum that leads to this instability before it becomes relevant as one moves backward in cosmic time.
+The key question here is whether there is an \EFT applicable to the early Universe that contains the scalarization models as late Universe limits but that can also host an inflationary scenario compatible with observations.